 If you are going to be putting your rocks outside, you need to use a weatherproof sealer.
 Paint your rocks with 2 thin coats, letting them dry in between each coat.

 This was such a fun painting activity and one that my 8-year-old daughter could do on her own.
 I can’t wait to put out our painted Easter egg rocks as part of our Easter decorations!
+For another Easter rock painting idea check out these adorable Easter bunny painted rocks!

 We love creating and exploring with different art supplies and techniques.
 If you are looking for more art projects to try, take a look at our ultimate collection of amazing art projects for kids!